Sam Means (writer)

 Sam Means is an American comedy writer.
-He won three Emmy awards for his work on The Daily Show with Jon Stewart, and wrote for both 30 Rock and Parks and Recreation on NBC as well as all four seasons of Unbreakable Kimmy Schmidt.
-Together with Robert Carlock, he created the upcoming Netflix animated show, Mulligan.
+He won three Emmy awards for his work on The Daily Show with Jon Stewart, and wrote for both 30 Rock and Parks and Recreation on NBC as well as Unbreakable Kimmy Schmidt, Great News, Girls5eva, and for Tina Fey and Amy Poehler when they hosted The Golden Globes.
+Together with Robert Carlock, he created the Netflix animated show, Mulligan and the upcoming NBC series The Fall and Rise of Reggie Dinkins.

 Means received his A.B. from Dartmouth College, and an M.Phil. in philosophy from King's College, Cambridge.
 He began his career as a cartoonist for The New Yorker and as a contributing writer for The Onion.